Join more than 1 million of your fellow veterans who have joined DAV to take advantage of the wide range of membership

 Membership in DAV includes access to a wide range of money-saving and life-enhancing benefits for you and your family.
 These generous partners stand by our veterans through a variety of programs, products and services.

-Download the Membership Application (PDF), print out, fill in information and enclose your membership payment.
-Mail it in right away to: Disabled American Veterans, Attn: Membership Dept, PO Box 145550, Cincinnati, OH 45250
+Download the application (PDF), fill it out and mail to Disabled American Veterans, Attn: Membership Dept, PO Box 145550, Cincinnati, OH 45250.

 Who is Eligible?